notslang/jade-book/views/_ch6.md

 ##Another Warning About Interpolation

-Back in chapter 3 I mentioned that interpolation doesn’t work in the arguments used to call a mixin.
-Now that we know how to write mixins we need to be careful not to use interpolation when we’re calling them.
+Back in chapter 3 I mentioned that interpolation doesn't work in the arguments used to call a mixin.
+Now that we know how to write mixins we need to be careful not to use interpolation when we're calling them.
 For example:

 ```jade
 mixin hello(p)